 We have agreed to indemnify the Selling Shareholder, the qualified independent underwriter and certain other persons against certain liabilities in connection with the offering of our ordinary shares offered hereby, including liabilities arising under the Securities Act or, if such indemnity is unavailable, to contribute amounts required to be paid in respect of such liabilities.
-The Selling Shareholder and the qualified independent underwriter have agreed to indemnify us against liabilities under the Securities Act that may arise from certain written information furnished to us by the Selling Shareholder specifically for use in this prospectus or, if such indemnity is unavailable, to contribute amounts required to shareholder specifically for use in this prospectus or, if such indemnity is unavailable, to contribute amounts required to see paid in respect of such liabilities.
-Insofar as indemnification for liabilities arising under the Securities Act may be permitted to our directors, officers, and controlling persons, we have been advised that in the opinion of the SEC this indemnification is against public policy as expressed in the Securities Act and is therefore, unenforceable.
+The Selling Shareholder and the qualified independent underwriter have agreed to indemnify us against liabilities under the Securities Act that may arise from certain written information furnished to us by the Selling Shareholder specifically for use in this prospectus or, if such indemnify is unavailable, to contribute amounts required to be paid in respect of such liabilities arising under the Securities Act may be permitted to our directors, officers, and controlling persons, we have been advised that in the opinion of the SEC this indemnification is against public policy as expressed in the Securities Act and is therefore, unenforceable.